Los Angeles County Drug Treatment Programs

 Los Angeles is a major hub in Southern California and the second most populous city in the United States behind only New York City.
 With close to 4 million people residing in Los Angeles, there is a large infrastructure in place to support families and individuals.

 In California, medical and mental health services are overseen through the California Department of Health which parcels management of local services out through each County.
-The city of Los Angeles is contained within Los Angeles County, which has the largest mental health department operated by a county in the United States.
-The Los Angeles County Department of Mental Health contracts with over 1,000 local providers, offering care in hundreds of sites throughout the county to provide mental health and substance abuse treatment services.
+The Los Angeles County Department of Mental Health contracts with providers all over the city, offering care to residents who need mental health and substance abuse treatment services.

 The National Institute on Drug Abuse (NIDA) publishes that there are more than 14,500 specialty addiction treatment providers in the United States, offering a wide range of these drug rehab formats.
 Each provider will offer different options and programs.